ManjeetYdv/JAVA_basic_concepts/README.md

 # JAVA_basic_concepts
-For revising all concepts of java
+For revising all major concepts of java